 All clerkship experiences are mandatory, and any absence must be recorded via the absence tracking system.
-To submit an absence request please use Formsite.
-Excused absences will be remediated as deemed appropriate by the Clerkship Director.
-Please see Section B for COM-P attendance policies.
+To submit an absence request, please use Formsite.
+All absences will be remediated as deemed appropriate by the clerkship director.
+Please see section B for College of Medicine-Phoenix (COM-P) attendance policies.

-Required/Suggested Reading and Resources
+Required/Recommended Reading and Resources